9pingg/DIP-Assignments/README.md

 ## A4:

 1) Custom filter to denoise an image and comparing the results with weiner filter.
-2) LoG filter, Zero crossing, 1-D Gaussian filters with second order derivative filters
+2) Filtering with 1-D Gaussian filters and second order derivative filters.
+3) LoG filter
+4) Zero crossing

 ## A5:

-1) Converting a colored image to HSI, Canny Edge Detection
+1) Converting a colored image to HSI and Lab.
+2) Canny Edge Detection

-2) Converting an image to Lab, Otsu Thresholding
+3) Otsu Thresholding